 But since 1-3 new Location cards in an Encounter deck that usually has 40+ cards isn’t going to make a huge difference in Quest difficulty, it also really shouldn’t unbalance the game.
 We can also add iconic Locations in Middle Earth that only exist in Saga sets and add them to quests in normal cycles for players to visit.

 I also wanted the new Tour Locations (easily identifiable from normal Locations with their distinctive green-ringed Map Icon) to be available to appear in more than one Quest if possible, so each Tour Location has a Region as a keyword, such as ‘Mirkwood’ or ‘Anduin Vales.’
 A Tour Location may only be added to the encounter deck of a Quest if the Region of the Location matches the Region where the Quest takes place.
 Players can choose up to 3 Tour Locations with a matching Region per Quest, although any Tour Location that already matches a Location in the existing encounter deck for a Quest is not playable – Rhosgobel in ‘Journey to Rhosgobel’ for example.

 We have also added two new keywords to the Tour Locations:

-Opportunity X: This functions very much like the Time keyword in that when a Location with Opportunity is revealed, place X tokens on the Location and at the end of each round, remove one token.
-When there are no tokens remaining, if the Location is still in the staging area, discard the Location.
-This keyword indicates that many beneficial Tour Locations are only available for a short time and unless a player travels to them promptly, they disappear.
-This is to stop a player leaving them in the staging area, since they have a low or no Threat total, and travelling to them when it is most beneficial…
+Opportunity X: This functions very much like the Time keyword.
+When a Location with Opportunity is revealed, place X tokens on the Location and remove one token at the end of each round.
+When there are no tokens remaining and the Location is still in the staging area, discard the Location.
+This keyword indicates that many beneficial Tour Locations are only available for a short time, and unless a player travels to them promptly, they disappear.
+This is to stop a player from leaving them in the staging area since they have a low or no Threat total and travelling to them when it is most beneficial…